 General Fund The general fund accounts for and reports all financial resources not accounted for and reported in another fund.
 The general fund balance is available to the Township for any purpose provided it is expended or transferred according to the general laws of Ohio.

-Special Revenue Funds These funds account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
+Special Revenue Funds These funds account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes.
 The Township had the following significant Special Revenue Funds: